 1. Connect the power analyzer for DC current measurement.
 2. Connect the load to the output of power source.
 3. Set load for the low-range resistance value shown in Table 8-3, as appropriate for the particular Asterion Series model that is to be aligned.
-4. Enter the calibration password with the SCPI command, CAL:PASS "5000".
-5. Send the following SCPI command to select Phase-A: INST:SEL A 6.
-Set the output current of the power source to the low-range value shown in Table 8-3, as appropriate for the particular Asterion Series model that is to be aligned, using the SCPI command, CURR <numeric value>.
-7. Send the following SCPI commands to the power source (250 VDC range selected; ALC off): OUTP 0 CURR:PROT OFF MODE DC VOLT:RANGE 250 VOLT -100 VOLT:ALC OFF OUTP 1 8.
-Perform the alignment with the SCPI command, CAL:MEAS:CURR:DC <numeric value>.
-The numeric value for the selected phase is the actual output current derived from the reading of the external power analyzer.
-9. Send the SCPI query command, OPC?, to determine when this alignment section has been completed.
+4. Set the output current of the power source to the low-range value shown in Table 8-3, as appropriate for the particular Asterion Series model that is to be aligned, using the SCPI command, CURR <numeric value>.
+5. Send the following SCPI commands to the power source (250 VDC range selected; ALC off):

+'''

+OUTP 0

+CURR:PROT OFF

+MODE DC

+VOLT:RANGE 250

+VOLT -100

+VOLT:ALC OFF

+OUTP 1

+'''

+6. Enter the calibration password with the SCPI command, CAL:PASS "5000".

+7. Perform the alignment with the SCPI command, CAL:MEAS:CURR:DC <numeric value>.
+The numeric value is the actual output current derived from the reading of the external power analyzer.

+8. Send the SCPI query command, \OPC?, to determine when this alignment section has been completed.
 Ensure alignment has completed (query returns a 1) before continuing.

-10. Send the SCPI command, INST:SEL B, and repeat Step-6 through Step-9 to align Phase-B. 11.
-Send the SCPI command, INST:SEL C, and repeat Step-6 through Step-9 to align Phase-C. 12.
-The DC-negative calibration coefficients could be queried using the SCPI command, CAL:MEAS:CURR:DC:NEG?, as the comma-separated, low-range coefficient followed by the high-range coefficient
+9. The DC-negative calibration coefficients could be queried using the SCPI command, CAL:MEAS:CURR:DC:NEG?, as the comma-separated, low-range coefficient followed by the high-range coefficient